-At the invitation of the U.S. State Department, the Organization for Security and Cooperation in Europe (OSCE)’s Office of Democratic Institutions and Human Rights brings international election observers to this country to see first-hand how elections work here.
-These delegations most commonly visit during general elections, when teams of observers may fan out over a dozen or more states.
-Each team prepares reports on their observations that are compiled to create a national-level report of findings on the process.
-International election observation missions also offer recommendations on how the voter experience may be improved that are shared with election officials.
+At the invitation of the U.S. State Department, the Organization for Security and Cooperation in Europe (OSCE)’s Office of Democratic Institutions and Human Rights brings international election observers to the U.S. during every general election.
+These delegations fan out across the states, and each team prepares a report on their observations that are compiled to create a national-level report of findings.

 The U.S. was a founding member of the OSCE and signed the 1990 Copenhagen Agreement, which gives member countries the right to observe each other’s elections.
-While U.S. citizens do go abroad to observe elections in participating countries through the OSCE, there are also other organizations that observe elections around the world.
-These include The Carter Center, The International Republican Institute (IRI), the National Democratic Institute (NDI) and the Organization of American States (OAS).
-The OAS sent observers to the U.S. in 2016, as well as the OSCE.
+Besides the OSCE, other organizations that observe elections around the world include The Carter Center, The International Republican Institute (IRI), the National Democratic Institute (NDI) and the Organization of American States (OAS).

 Many of these international election observation organizations have agreed to common standards for the conduct of good election observation by endorsing the Declaration of Principles for International Election Observation.
-In addition, individual observers are required to abide by a Code of Conduct while they are serving in this role.
+In addition, individual observers are required to abide by a Code of Conduct.

 State Laws on International Election Observers

-Four states plus the District of Columbia explicitly refer to international observers either in statute or written regulation.
+Five states plus the District of Columbia explicitly refer to international observers in statute.
 All except Tennessee do so to permit international election observers; Tennessee prohibits them.